DerekLai0109/ai_challenge_taiwan_2018_private/towards-machine-comprehension-of-spoken-content-initial-toefl-listening-comprehension-test-by-machine.md

 # Towards Machine Comprehension of Spoken Content: Initial TOEFL Listening Comprehension Test by Machine

+MM 03/12/2018

 ## Abstract

 A new task of machine comprehension of spoken content was proposed, and the initial goal is to comprehend TOEFL test, a challenging academic English examination for English learners whose native language is not English.

 An Attention-based Multi-hop Recurrent Neural Network \(AM-RNN\) architecture is proposed.
 Initial results have shown that word-level attentions is more robust than sentence0level attention with ASR errors.

 \(fig.1\) An example of TOEFL listening comprehension test.
 The story is given in audio format, and its manual transcription is shown.

 Fig.1 shows